Why You Still Need an Agent When Buying a New Construction Home

 Don’t let the pristine facade or shiny appliances of a model home deceive you: buying new construction will be as complex as any old real estate transaction, and for that, you do need a Realtor® to buy a new house.
 You’ll need to navigate the fine print of builder-friendly contracts, resist the temptation of fancy upgrades, maximize resale value, and trust that a bunch of boards and concrete will become a suitable place to live on budget and on time.

-The median cost of building a new home is just under $400,000, as of Spring 2021.
+The average cost of building a new home is $319,225.
 That’s not much more than the average price of a resale home.
-And don’t forget about rising materials costs and builder escalation clauses that could add thousands to a home’s base price.
-These are all areas where a knowledgeable buyer’s agent who’s got lots of new-build experience and local builder connections can be invaluable.
+And don’t forget about the high materials costs and builder escalation clauses that could add thousands to a home’s base price.
+These are all areas where a knowledgeable buyer’s agent who’s got lots of new-build experience, and local builder connections can be invaluable.
 And if you thought buying new construction without an agent would save you a few bucks in commission, think again.

-It’s customary for the builder, as the seller, to pay the agent’s fee, so hiring pro help here is kind of a no-brainer.
-We talked to agents, builders, and other top industry experts to develop this guide that’ll help you make the most out of working with an agent on your new-home purchase and to find out what they can do for you.
+We talked to agents, builders, and other top industry experts to develop this guide, which will help you get the most out of working with an agent on your new-home purchase and learn what they can do for you.

 The value of a real estate agent in buying new construction

 The process of buying new construction vs. a previously owned home differs in several key ways.
-Your new construction will be customized to your specifications, and can take anywhere around 9 months to build.
+Your new construction will be customized to your specifications and can take anywhere around nine months to build.
 In that time, here’s what an agent is bringing to the table:

 The builder’s real estate agent can be a good resource in the new construction process, but don’t forget they’re representing the builder in the sale.
 Seller’s agents in new homes work hard to maintain relationships with the builders, and at the end of the day, they will prioritize the builder’s interests over yours.